djtech-dev/bullet/README.md

 - ABS (Automated Build System)   ~ program for building packages and images for Bullet Linux
 - bpkg                           ~ Bullet Linux's package manager

-### Possible future Projects (all those projects are independent from bullet, and they will be )
+### Possible future Projects
+NOTE: Those project will NOT be dependent on other Bullet components, so they can run on any GNU/Linux distribution.
+However, those projects will be deeply integrated with the rest of Bullet and updates will be relased as soon as the project updates.

 - AIS (Automated Install System) ~ Easy but flexbile system for automaticaly installing Bullet Linux on different machines.
 - coffee-init                    ~ Fuck systemd.
 - nic (Nic is not CUPS)          ~ Fuck CUPS.